neuralpain/qbactivator/README.md

 ### Where are the license keys?

 License keys are not provided to the user beforehand. `qbactivator` will automatically install the appropriate license keys for the version of QuickBooks Point of Sale being installed on the system.
 This is to ensure stability during activation and avoid any potential issues that may arise from using invalid or incorrect license keys.
+However, if you have your own license keys, you are able to use them with `qbactivator` through the "I have my own license" menu option.

 License keys are reviewed regularly to keep `qbactivator` functioning as intended.